lextoumbourou/node-webkit-hipster-seed-decaf/README.md

 - Just use the issues section to discuss features or report bugs.
 - There is a thread on [HackerNews](https://news.ycombinator.com/item?id=7094465) and one on [Reddit](http://www.reddit.com/r/webdev/comments/1vumf5/workflow_for_frontend_developers_to_create/).
-- If you have general questions not related to this project, you may tweet to [@Hisako1337](https://twitter.com/Hisako1337) (that's me.).
+- If you have general questions not related to this project, you may tweet to [@Hisako1337](https://twitter.com/Hisako1337) (that's (the original author).).

 #Tipping

-If you like what you see, feel free to tip me some DOGECOIN.
+If you like what you see, feel free to tip (the original author) some DOGECOIN.
 Much App.
 Wow!
 `D6M5ibT5CUe14yWRt8ZmVQkwzp8icio5Yc`